Classic DP: Longest Common Subsequence

 Prerequisite Knowledge

-I'm not sure how everyone feels about solving algorithm problems, but I've concluded that the key is to break down a large problem into smaller parts.
-First, study how to solve a problem at a small scale, and then expand it to the entire problem using recursion/iteration.
+I'm not sure how everyone feels about solving algorithm problems, but I've concluded that the technique is to break down a large problem into a small point, study how to solve the problem at this small point, and then expand it to the whole problem through recursion/iteration.

-For example, in our previous article Hands-on Tree Problems Part 3, we solved binary tree problems by focusing on a single node.
-Imagine yourself standing on a particular node, determine what needs to be done, and then apply the binary tree recursion framework.
+For example, in our previous article Binary Tree Series Part 3, when solving binary tree problems, we break down the entire problem to a specific node, imagine standing at that node, figure out what needs to be done, and then apply the binary tree recursion framework.

 The same applies to dynamic programming problems, especially those related to subsequences.
-This article expands from the "Longest Common Subsequence Problem" to summarize three subsequence problems.
-By carefully explaining how to solve this problem, you will grasp this way of thinking.
+This article starts with the "Longest Common Subsequence Problem," summarizing three subsequence problems.
+By carefully discussing this type of problem, you can grasp this way of thinking.

 Longest Common Subsequence